ldmcdaniel/MNPW-Services-Tabs/README.md

 ## What is the project about?

-This is a project to create an ionic app to send push notification to a user based on their Nashville address of the next trash, recycling, and brush collection times.
+This is a project to create an ionic app to send push notification to a user based on their Nashville address of the next trash, recycling, and brush collection times for **Code for Nashville**.
 It is a set-it-and-forget-it app.
 Set the address and the app will remind the user the day before a trash or recycling pickup and up to one week prior to a brush collection pickup.

 ## What technologies does the project use?

-NPM, Ionic, HTML5, CSS3, AngularJS
+NPM, Ionic, HTML5, CSS3, and AngularJS.

 ## Download and install: